yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/general_passphrase.md

 For more details on using `managedomain`, see [Managedomain command reference](/docs/apim_reference/managedomain_ref/).

-You must also re-encrypt Key Property Store tables after an encryption passphrase for an API Gateway group has been changed.
-You can do this using the `kpsadmin` tool.
+You must also re-encrypt Key Property Store tables after changing an encryption passphrase for an API Gateway group.
+You can do this using the [`kpsadmin` tool](/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command/).

 ## Configure the Node Manager passphrase using `managedomain`